Greyfriars Catholic School: Progress

 In May 2017 the school was placed into Special Measures by Ofsted Inspectors found that a 'small minority of pupils seriously misbehave and a greater number regularly disrupt lessons'.

 In January 2021 the school applied for a "New Start" academy conversion, meaning previous Ofsted Reports and performance measures were disassociated with the new school.

+In October 2023, the school received a 'Good' judgement from Ofsted.